Local SEO Statistics Australia 2024

 14. 1 in 3 consumers choose their second favourite brand if it’s more visible than the primary choice

-Even when customers plan to purchase in-store, they still check online for store closing hours and product availability.
+Customers who plan to purchase in-store still check online for store closing hours and product availability.

-That said, consumers are more likely to shop at the next best choice if they can’t find the product they want or confirm whether a store is open during weekends.
+That said, consumers are 33% more likely to choose their second brand if they can’t find the product they want or confirm whether a store is open during weekends.

 15. Almost two-thirds of Aussies will ignore a business without an online presence